 Each wire, ground, connection, switch, solenoid and the complete circuit should be tested.
-Each connection point is a potential source of increased resistance.
+Each connection point is a potential source of increased resistance. than 0.4V Max. as the expmple shown.

 Maximum Voltage Drop

 Maximum voltage drop should not be more than 0.1 volt per wire, ground, connection, switch or solenoid.